 Support Platform

-Full-stack customer support infrastructure — designed as a graduate, still in production nine years later.
-Now powers the company's AI agent workflows.
+Full-stack customer support infrastructure, designed as a graduate and still in production nine years later.
+Now powers AI agent workflows and is replacing the company's commercial helpdesk.

 What it covers